 The highlight for many visitors though is the Christmas Fantasy Parade which occurs twice a day.
 It starts from Small World and travels to Main Street USA and reverses in direction and gets everyone into the holiday spirit.
 Many people stake out seats along the route an hour or so before the parade starts to get front row access to the floats.
 It gives everyone a chance to see many of the characters.

-Mickey and Minnie in their finest holiday outfit enjoy their own ice skating rink float.
+Mickey and Minnie are always in their finest holiday outfits.

 Some of the classic characters and floats return every year that always bring smiles like dancing holiday gingerbread cookies.

-The characters dressed in their holiday attire were enough to get so many toddlers excited.
+The characters dressed in their holiday attire were enough to get so many toddlers excited especially the Princesses.
 I loved hearing screams of joy and recognition as each float passed them by.
-I remember those sweet days.
-My 7 and 10 year old have given up calling out to the characters and frantically waving to them.
+I remember those sweet days when my kids were younger.
+As teens, they still enjoy watching the parade.

 Of course, the grand marshal of the parade is Santa Claus preceded by the dancing, upright reindeer.